arec1b0/ml-retraining-pipeline/README.md

 # Automated Model Retraining Pipeline 🔄📊

+## Purpose
 This project implements a complete, end-to-end MLOps pipeline for a sentiment analysis model.
-It is designed to complement the `KubeSentiment` project by focusing on the full MLOps feedback loop: data validation, model monitoring (drift detection), automated retraining, and model registration.
+It is designed to complement the KubeSentiment project by focusing on the full MLOps feedback loop: data validation, model monitoring (drift detection), automated retraining, and model registration.

 The core of this system is a **Prefect** workflow that is triggered when model performance or data quality degrades, ensuring the production model remains accurate and robust over time.